Kanustu/world_co2/README.md

 | Ukraine        |          30961.508  |

-- examined the cumulative co2 by years and filtered by the top ten years they range from 2012- 2022 with 2020 noticably missing.
+- analyzed the cumulative CO2 emissions by year and identified the top ten years with the highest emissions.
+These years span from 2012 to 2022, with a notable absence of 2020.
+This missing year likely reflects the global reduction in industrial activity and transportation due to the COVID-19 pandemic.
+The following data highlight the years with the highest emissions, providing insights into the recent trends in global CO2 production.

 | Year |        CO2 |   Coal CO2 |    Oil CO2 |    Gas CO2 | Cement CO2 |
 |:-----|-----------:|-----------:|-----------:|-----------:|-----------:|